openssl/otc/futures.md

   Significant rework is involved to make BNs constant time pervasively and by default.

+- safe integer operations wrappers
+  Like the constant time ones but avoiding overflow etc.
+  We're constantly reinventing these in a variety of places and they are tricky.

 - better EC
   - EC kiila?
   - not using BN?